Daidō Moriyama: Exhibitions

 Moriyama's work has been not often but consistently featured in group and solo exhibitions in Japan since the mid-1970s, usually about two solo shows per year with his first in 1970 titled Scandal.
 With the series called Pantomime he had his debut in 1968 together with Shin Yanagisawa at Ginza Nikon Salon in Tokyo where he was exhibited again several times over the following years, while he showed his work at the Image Shop Camp, too.
 In 1974 the Printing Show took place at Shimuzu Gallery in Tokyo.
 Instead of photographs on the walls Moriyama printed a series of his photographs on a photocopy machine, shuffled them and then were staple-bound with silkscreened cover (visitors could choose between two), resulting in the photobook titled Another Country.
 (The event was restaged in 2011 at Aperture Gallery in New York and the following year at the Tate Modern in London.)

 Moriyama rose to prominence in the States after being heavily featured in the landmark group exhibition New Japanese Photography at the Museum of Modern Art in 1974, curated by John Szarkowski and Shoji Yamagishi.
 Selected as one of thirteen photographers in the show, Moriyama brought a grittier edge that emphasized the rawness of visual encounter, as well as a youthful perspective to the collection of artists, which included older practitioners such as Ken Domon and Shigeru Tamura, avant-garde contemporaries (and mentors to Moriyama) such as Shomei Tomatsu and Eikoh Hosoe, as well as those working in more polished, intellectualized, and observational approaches such as Ken Ohara, Ryoji Akiyama, and Bishin Jumonji.

 In terms of solo exhibitions he was not recognized elsewhere until the mid-1990s; only a single show took place outside Japan, namely in Austrian Graz in 1980 (after a group show of contemporary Japanese photography in 1977).
-Since then the interest has accelerated and lead to a number of major retrospectives.
+Since then the interest has accelerated and led to a number of major retrospectives.
 Beginning with the seminal 1999 retrospective exhibition Daido Moriyama: Stray Dog at San Francisco Museum of Modern Art curated by Sandra S. Phillips, that subsequently travelled to New York, Cambridge, and San Diego, as well as Switzerland and Germany.
 It was followed in 2003 by a retrospective that travelled through Japan and a first exhibition at the Fondation Cartier pour l'art contemporain in Paris, where a follow-up was organized in 2016 (Daido Tokyo), for which he was commissioned to create an "immersive" multiscreen projection of black-and-white photographs (Dog and Mesh Tights).
 Another major show travelled in 2007 from Cologne, Germany, to Seville, Spain and finally to the Tokyo Metropolitan Museum of Photography.
 2012 saw two institutional exhibitions at the Los Angeles County Museum of Art, and the Tate Modern (with William Klein).